 - No open issues for Track 1, translation of signalling to 5G CN should be straightforward.

-- For Track 2, there is an existing feature – MICO – which enables the possibility for deep sleep for very long periods of time.
-However, MICO does not support mobile terminated data yet.
-It is to be determined whether 5G IoT can reuse or extend MICO to support MT data, or whether a new solution is needed.
+- For Track 2, how to ensure that pending downlink data can be delivered to the UE when the UE wakes up from a sleep cycle.

-- For 5GS enhancements how 5GS is configured with the UEs and application expected and desired behaviour and and how the 5GS fulfils those requirements.
+- For 5GS enhancements how 5GS is configured with the UE's and application's expected and desired behaviour and and how the 5GS fulfils those requirements.

+- Support for eDRX in RRC_Inactive is FFS

+NOTE: This key issue may have some dependencies and relations to other key issues including high latency communication, etc.